PeakIndicators/Getting-Started-On-Azure-ML/Documents/Scenario3-Notebook-RealTimeInf.md

 This may sound simple and the most logical way of doing it, but nobody has been able to bring MLOps to life with such close-knit integration into the whole process.
 Azure Machine Learning does an amazing job of it enabling data science teams to become immensely productive.

-The following flow represents a MLOps flow within Azure Machine Learning.
+The following flow (also presented at the begining of this page) is a good representation of the MLOps flow within Azure Machine Learning.

 <p align="center">
   <img src="../Images/devops2.PNG">